Trump Tower: 2000s to present

 In 2006, Forbes magazine valued the 300,000 sqft of office space at up to $318 million; the tower itself was valued at $288 million.
 Trump took a ten-year, personally guaranteed $100 million mortgage loan on the building in 2012.
 Between 2014 and 2015, the building's valuation rose from $490 million to $600 million, making the tower the single most expensive property under Trump's ownership.
 In 2016, the tower's value dropped from $630 million to $471 million due to a 20% reduction in the tower's operating income and a further 8% decline in the overall value of real estate in Manhattan.
-Because of the $100 million debt, Forbes magazine calculated the tower's net worth at $371 million, excluding the Trumps' three-story penthouse, which has a net floor area of 10,996 ft2.
+Because of the $100 million debt, Forbes magazine calculated that Trump's equity stake in the tower stood at $371 million, excluding the Trumps' three-story penthouse, which has a net floor area of 10,996 ft2.

 After Trump launched his 2016 presidential campaign at Trump Tower in 2015, the number of visits to the tower had risen drastically, with many of the visitors being supporters of Trump's candidacy.
 Stores in the atrium sold campaign memorabilia such as hats, with the proceeds going toward funding his campaign.
 The tower gained popularity among New York City tourists in 2016, especially after Trump was elected president.
 In 2017, the city ordered the removal of two unauthorized kiosks in Trump Tower selling Trump's merchandise.
 The New York Times reported in 2020 that rent from the building's commercial spaces had earned Trump $336 million from 2000 through the end of 2018, amounting to over $20 million per year.

 Wells Fargo & Co., the master servicer of the $100 million mortgage loan Trump took out in 2012, placed the tower on a debt watch list in September 2021 because its average occupancy had fallen to 78.9% from 85.9% at the end of 2020.
 Revenue was $33.7 million in 2020, $7.5 million in the first quarter of 2021.
+By early 2024, Gucci was the only large retailer in the tower's retail atrium, which had once contained up to 60 stores.
+Another analysis, publicized in February of the same year, found that the average per-square-foot cost of a condominium at Trump Tower had nearly halved from 2013 to early 2024.
+The decline in condo prices was attributed to competition from newer towers nearby, the age of the building, and the protests that regularly occurred outside it.
+In 2022, Trump refinanced the building with $100 million from Axos Bank.